Spaghetti Bolognese On A Plate

 No Special Cookbook Needed

-Please remember, you don’t need to buy a special cookbook to use your food storage.
-If you have some cookbooks in the cupboard, pull them out and use your favorite recipes using freeze-dried vegetables or dehydrated veggies.
+Please remember that you don’t need to buy a special cookbook to use your food storage.
+If you have some cookbooks in the cupboard, pull them out and use your favorite recipes with freeze-dried or dehydrated vegetables you have on hand.

-Dehydrated food needs more water to hydrate it, but they work great in soups.
-I’m not going to lie to you and say freeze-dried foods taste great when hydrated in a fresh salad, nope, it’s not going to work for me.
-Let’s be real here, they are great for some dips, soups, stews and we can sneak them in a few chicken salad recipes.
+Dehydrated food needs more water to hydrate, but it works great in soups.
+I’m not going to lie to you and say freeze-dried foods taste great when hydrated in a fresh salad; nope, it won’t work for me.
+Let’s be honest: they are great for some dips, soups, and stews, and we can sneak them into a few chicken salad recipes.

-Yesterday, I must admit I thought I was out of freeze-dried celery, you know to make the chicken soup.
-I swear I’m OCD with my food storage.
-It has to be in alphabetical order so I can look at a glance what I have stored.
-Luckily I saw three #10 cans of the freeze-dried celery.
+Yesterday, I must admit I thought I was out of freeze-dried celery, you know, to make chicken soup.
+My storage has to be in alphabetical order so I can see what I have stored at a glance.
+Luckily, I saw three #10 cans of the freeze-dried celery.

 After I made the soup, I ordered two cases of #10 cans of freeze-dried celery to refill the pantry.
-I absolutely hate going grocery shopping, although I did go the other day and picked up some case lot sale items.
-Here are some items I suggest you store, and I will tell you the cheap meals you can make if these are in your pantry.
+I hate grocery shopping, although I went the other day and picked up some case lot sale items.
+Here are some items I suggest you store, and I’ll tell you the cheap meals you can make if these are in your pantry.

 Gardens Are Awesome

-Now, if you have a large garden and you produce enough to pressure can or water bath your food that’s awesome.
-Now that I just have two to cook for, it’s more economical to purchase a case or two of canned vegetables, plus a few #10 cans of freeze-dried vegetables or dehydrated vegetables, whichever fits my budget.
+If you have a large garden and produce enough to pressure can or water bath your food, that’s awesome.
+Now that I have just two of us to cook for, it’s more economical to purchase a case or two of canned vegetables, plus a few #10 cans or pantry-size cans of freeze-dried or dehydrated vegetables, whichever fits my budget.

-Yes, freeze-dried vegetables are more expensive than dehydrated, but they typically have a longer shelf-life and you can eat them right out of the can if you had to.
-Plus, they use less fuel to cook them.
-Please remember we need to store water in order to be prepared for the unexpected and to make soups, for instance.
+Yes, freeze-dried vegetables are more expensive than dehydrated ones, but they typically have a longer shelf life, and you can eat them right out of the can if you have to.
+Plus, they use less fuel to cook.
+Please remember that we need to store water to be prepared for the unexpected and to make soups and other meal entrees.

-Who loves the smell of soup simmering on the stove or in the slow cooker, I know I sure do.
-I could totally be a vegetarian, but Mark loves meat in just about every soup, chili, stew or casserole.
+Who loves the smell of soup simmering on the stove or in the slow cooker?
+I know I do.
+I could totally be a vegetarian, but Mark loves meat in just about every soup, chili, stew, or casserole.

 Spices-My Favorites